An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators: Methods

-We employ a transformer encoder to tackle this reconstruction problem (see Figure~\ref{fig:nn})a.
-In our setup, each photon is treated as a token, embedding its 2D position on the SPAD array, the identifier of the microlens it passed through, and the corresponding SPAD sensor ID.
+We employ a transformer encoder to tackle this reconstruction problem (see Figure~\ref{fig:nn}a).
+In our setup, each photon is treated as a token, embedding its 2D position on the SPAD array, the identifier of the \microlens it passed through, and the corresponding SPAD sensor ID.
 Additionally, the input sequence includes a dedicated token encoding the number of sampled photons in the event and one token for each muon exiting the scintillator block (typically one), which contains the 3D exit point and direction vector.
 The maximum sequence length is fixed at 1,024 tokens.
-For events where the total number of tokens (including the muon and size tokens) would exceed this limit, we randomly sample photons to stay within the bound.
-Conversely, if the event has fewer photons, we randomly select 90\% of them as a form of regularisation and fill the remainder of the sequence with a padding token, which is ignored during training.
+During training, we randomly select $\lfloor 0.9 N \rfloor$ of photons per event (with $N$ being the number of photons in the event, further capped by the maximum sequence length) and fill the remainder of the sequence with a padding token, which is ignored during training.
+This stochastic subsampling means that, from the model's perspective, the same physical event is seen with a different subset of photons at each epoch, and thus acting as an input-level regularisation/data-augmentation mechanism, reducing overfitting to specific photon patterns and improving generalisation to unseen events.
 Given that each token already includes spatial information, explicit positional encodings are unnecessary.
 Early experiments showed that the network struggled to reconstruct events when the number of detected photons was significantly lower than the maximum sequence length.
 We hypothesise that this limitation arises from the model's lack of awareness of the photon count in each event.
 To address this, we include the aforementioned dedicated token encoding the sequence size, which resolves this issue by enabling the model to condition the number of observed photons.